attaswift/BTree/README.md

 many items, but for many reasonably sized data sets, it is still much faster than a red-black tree with its fancypants O(n * log(n)) solution.

-Near the beginning of the curve, up to about *eighteen thousand items*, a sorted array implementation imported from an external module is very consistently about 5-7 faster than a red-black tree, with a slope that is indistinguishable from O(n * log(n)).
+Near the beginning of the curve, up to about *eighteen thousand items*, a sorted array implementation imported from an external module is very consistently about 6-7 times faster than a red-black tree, with a slope that is indistinguishable from O(n * log(n)).

 Even after it catches up to quadratic complexity, in this particular benchmark, it takes about a *hundred thousand items* for the sorted